MuhammadWaseem29/Subdomain-Finding-Tool/README.md

 ### Chaos API Key

-FINDER comes with a pre-configured Chaos API key.
+Chaos API key is optional but recommended for better results.
 To set your own:

 ```bash
 ./Subdomains.sh --setup-chaos